zaboople/essay/Ethics/FreeWill-III-Importance.md

-# Free Will Part III: Why This Is So Important
+# Free Will Part III: Why This Is Important

 Understand that free will is about much more than "moral responsibility": meaning, trust, respect, purpose, duty, honor, even sacrifice; about your life being worthwhile, even in hardship.
 What is there to be admired in endurance when you have no choice whatsoever, only to endure, having not even the voluntary will to survive?
 How *does* one survive a meaningless life?